Decades of Experience on your side

 Helping to Protect Your Family through Aggressive Legal Service

 If you or your children are being victimized by abuse or facing threats of physical harm, you have legal rights in Arizona.
 You can obtain an Order of Protection, which will prohibit the person who is putting you at risk from coming near you.
 Both temporary and permanent Orders of Protection can be issued by the court, and they can go into effect immediately.

 At Singer Pistiner, PC., we know how frightening it is to have someone put your safety at risk.
-We can work on your behalf to provide protection and take the necessary steps to ensure your safety as quickly and cost-effectively as possible.
+Our Scottsdale attorneys can work on your behalf to provide protection and take the necessary steps to ensure your safety as quickly and cost-effectively as possible.

 Your Right to an Order of Protection

 You will need to be able to provide specific information about the abusive or illegal behavior that is occurring.
 An experienced Scottsdale family law attorney can help you to understand how to file paperwork with the court and can put together a compelling case on your behalf so you will have the best chance of being granted an order of protection.